rome/tools/docs/governance.md

 - Someone who has proved themselves as an active contributor by being involved in project management or by submitting high quality pull requests.
 - There is no hard constraints.
 As the project evolves the bar for inclusion may be raised.
-- New contributors will be decided based on a general conseus by the existing core contributors.
+- New contributors will be decided based on a general consensus by the existing core contributors.

 ## Expectations